 Younger students love to look up to older students, who, in turn, value the experience of nurturing others.
 We expand each student’s sense of community with cross-graded partnerships that are developed through structured activities, as well as informal high-fives in the hallways.
 Each grade is paired with another: pre-kindergarten with eighth grade, kindergarten with sixth grade, first with fourth grade, second with fifth grade, and third with seventh grade.

 The arts are integral to Belmont Day, embedded in the academic program, and valued by the community.
 In addition to their classroom experience, students are offered the opportunity to participate in musical ensembles, which provide the experience of learning, practicing, and performing in a small group.
-Modern band and the cello, guitar, orchestra, wind, and world drumming ensembles meet once a week, either before or after school.
+Choral groups, modern band, and the strings, guitar, orchestra, wind, and world drumming ensembles meet once a week, either before or after school.

 Health and Wellness